valence-corp/sprite/docs/_tutorials/5_createDocument.md

 #### Creating a Document
 ---

 Following the `createType` operation, insert the `newDocument` method.
 Ensure the transaction is passed to it also.
-Optionally, data can be included at record creation.
-The properties will be automatially typed as defined in the `ExampleDocuments` interface created earlier.
+Optionally, data can be included at record creation (as shown).
+The arguments will be automatially typed as defined in the `ExampleDocuments` interface created earlier.

 ```ts
 async function documentModalityExample() {